Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 I finished with the Technical Details, Marketing and Promotion, and Budget and Schedule sections, giving the GDD a robust, well-rounded structure.
 Now, it’s a complete document, ready for others to read and envision Wimbledon’s Lot as a reality.

+Entry: 17/11/2024

+Created a new branch called player1.0 to focus on developing the main playable character.
+Began by designing the protagonist that the player will control.
+First, I imported the character's idle animation, which consists of 7 frames, and increased its resolution for better visual quality.
+Then, I set up a scene named Player (Idle) using a Node, where I incorporated the idle animation.
+Additionally, I added an oval-shaped Collision Node to the scene to enable the character to interact with and collide with objects in the game world.